-- Contingent, unliquidated, or disputed.
-You must indicate whether the debt is contingent (it depends on an event that has not yet occurred, such as someone else defaulting on a loan for which you cosigned); unliquidated (the exact amount hasn't been determined, such as might be the case if you've been sued for injuries you caused in a car accident); or disputed (you and the creditor disagree over the existence of amount of the debt).
+Contingent, unliquidated, or disputed.
+Here you'll indicate whether the debt is contingent (it depends on an event that has not yet occurred, such as someone else defaulting on a loan for which you cosigned); unliquidated (the exact amount hasn't been determined, such as might be the case if you've been sued for injuries you caused in a car accident); or disputed (you and the creditor disagree over the existence of amount of the debt).

-- Amount of claim.
-List how much you owe on each debt, even if you think the property securing the debt is worth less than you owe.
+Amount of claim.
+You'll state how much you owe on the debt, even if you think the property securing the debt is worth less than what you owe.

-- Unsecured portion.
-List any amount you owe that exceeds the replacement value of the property.
-For example, if you still owe $10,000 on a car that's worth only $7,000, the unsecured portion of the debt -- the part the creditor couldn't get back if it repossessed the car and sold it -- is $3,000.
+Unsecured portion.
+You'll state any amount that you owe that exceeds the replacement value of the property.
+For example, if you still owe $10,000 on a car that's worth only $7,000, the unsecured portion of the debt—the part the creditor couldn't get back if it repossessed the car and sold it—is $3,000.

-Warning: This article provides general information about Schedule D. Before you complete this or any other bankruptcy form, you must understand bankruptcy law in its entirety and may need to know local customs in your bankruptcy court.
+Warning: This article provides general information about Schedule D: Creditors Who Have Claims Secured by Property.
+Before you complete this or any other bankruptcy form, you must understand bankruptcy law in its entirety and may need to know local customs in your bankruptcy court.
 Consult with a local bankruptcy attorney or read a comprehensive self-help book.